imitelis/Full_Stack_Open_Exercises/part10/README.md

 ![plot](./exercises-media/13a.jpg)

-**NOTE:** If the peer depencendy issues prevent installing the library, try the `--legacy-peer-deps` option:
+**Note:** If the peer depencendy issues prevent installing the library, try the `--legacy-peer-deps` option:

 ```
 npm install expo-linking --legacy-peer-deps